jort-dev/music_marker/python_client/README.md

 # Music Marker - Python client

-Run `python music_marker.py` and select a song in the file dialog.
+Run `python music_marker.py`, select a song in the file dialog, and start marking!

-Recommended is to first setup a virtual environment with the instructions below.
+First, set up a virtual environment with the instructions below.

 ## Setup Python environment